devgocri/LobbyPlayerLimit/README.md

 Then, replace `fallback: "dummeh"` with `fallback: "YOUR FALLBACK LOBBY WORLD NAME HERE"`.

+After that, replace `limit: 20` with `limit: AMOUNT OF PLAYERS PER LOBBY`

 Now, restart the server and you're all done!

 ## Make yourself immune to the system